-A property’s cap rate and development yield are both critical financial metrics, but provide different information about a deal.
+A property’s cap rate and development yield are both critical financial metrics, but measure risk and reward in different ways.

 The cap rate of a property takes its present value into account, creating a benchmark for its value at a certain moment in time.
-This also changes over time, meaning the cap rate won’t be static.
+Property valuations also change in light of macro conditions and updates, meaning the cap rate is not static.

-To better understand how to calculate and leverage the yield on cost, let’s look at two new pipeline deals.
-For the purposes of this example, assume that we know the deals’ net operating incomes and total project costs.
+To better understand how to calculate and leverage the yield on cost, let’s look at two prospective development starts.
+For the purposes of this example, assume that we know the net operating incomes and total project costs for these deals.

 While the first new deal has a high net operating income at $2.1 million, the relatively high total project cost brings the yield on cost below the 7.2-7.7% benchmark in this sub-market at 7.1%.
-The second deal, on the other hand, is well above this historical benchmark at 8.5%.
+The second deal, on the other hand, is well above this comparable at 8.5%.

 How Do Investors Use Development Yield to Vet Deals & Make Decisions?

-Deal management platforms help investors to fully leverage historical investment data to unlock competitive insights.
-Beyond centralizing this competitive information in one platform, deal management software like Dealpath helps investors to intuitively reference these deals by using smart filters and search functionality.
-Instead of digging through shared spreadsheets, investors have access to boundless deal data at their fingertips.
-As a result, investors can quickly and easily make the appropriate comparisons for informed, fully vetted decisions.
+Deal management platforms help investors to fully leverage historical investment data to unlock competitive insights and compare apples to apples.
+Beyond centralizing this competitive information in one platform, deal management software like Dealpath helps investors to intuitively reference these deals with powerful analytics.
+Capturing this information for every deal your firm reviews enables your deal team to amass significant market intelligence at your fingertips, strengthening future investment decisions.